-Where shares in an English company are to be transferred, the new holder of the shares will not be entered in the register of members of the company (see question 3) until all stamp duty has been paid (see question 31).
+Where shares in an English company are to be transferred, the new holder of the shares will not be entered in the register of members of the company until all stamp duty has been paid.

-Where certain assets to be transferred are required to be registered under English law (see question 7), registration may not be completed by the relevant authority until the relevant registration or filing fees have been paid.
+Where certain assets to be transferred are required to be registered under English law, registration may not be completed by the relevant authority until the relevant registration or filing fees have been paid.
 These fees are generally of a nominal amount.